About the Clinical Trials

 Focus Areas

-The RECOVER clinical trials focus on these symptom areas that Long COVID patients have reported to be the most burdensome and important to address:
+The RECOVER team identified 5 focus areas for clinical trials based on researchers’ learnings from RECOVER observational cohort studies and conversations with people living with Long COVID.
+RECOVER clinical trials focus on 5 groups of symptoms that Long COVID patients reported to be the most burdensome and important to address:

 • Autonomic Dysfunction: dizziness, fast heart rate, shortness of breath, upset stomach, or other changes in body functions that happen automatically